ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/development/developer-guide/index.md

 encounter issues with other setups, patches are generally welcomed, but please do not expect us to figure out your distro.

-*   [Ubuntu] Linux (version 20.04 - Focal)
+*   [Ubuntu] Linux (version 22.04 - Jammy)

-    Most developers working on ChromiumOS are using Focal (the 20.04 LTS version of Ubuntu) and Debian testing (Buster).
+    Most developers working on ChromiumOS are using Jammy (the 22.04 LTS version of Ubuntu) and Debian testing (Trixie).
     Things might work if you're running a different Linux distribution, but you will probably find life easier if you're on one of these.